The Policy Outreach Program Fellowship

 Advisory/Oversight

 In addition to ASA staff, ASA’s Public Engagement Advisory Committee (PEAC) will play an instrumental role in the POP Fellowship.
 If partner organizations need names of members who can provide information, media engagement, or relevant research insights, PEAC members can make suggestions to ASA staff.
-PEAC members can also serve in a selection and advisory capacity for POP Fellows by reviewing and recommending applicants, sharing their knowledge and expertise about how to present research to policymakers and legislators in a palatable way, and giving overall feedback about POP’s success and areas for improvement.
+PEAC members also serve in a selection and advisory capacity for POP Fellows by reviewing and recommending applicants, sharing their knowledge and expertise about how to present research to policymakers and legislators in an engaging and accessible way, and giving overall feedback about POP’s success and areas for improvement.

 Eligibility